Rates, discounts and monetary transactions

 Maintaining a deposit.
 Party concerned

-100 (per quarter or less) and 35 per payment
+100 (quarterly or shorter) and 35 per payment

 Making payments and bank charges